jakubecm/isa-imap2024/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 license.
 See the `LICENSE` file for more details.